andrews-j/DatabaseMGMT_FinalProject/README.md

 ```

-Once the rasters are added to the database they must be converted to vector.
+Once the rasters are added to the database they must be converted to vector point data in order to be used in spatial queries.
 This is the SQL batch command used to convert all ndbi, ndvi, and uvi images in the database to points.
 See finalProj_SQL.sql for more details.

 ```sql